 Back to Basics

-Unless you’re planning on constructing a fort out of cardboard boxes you’ll need some basic furniture; a bed, a chair, possibly two chairs and maybe a table.
-Before you embark on a furniture spree however, it’s worth trying to get your mitts on some freebies.
-Ask friends and family if they have anything loitering in their garages, spare rooms and attics that you can very kindly take off their hands.
+Unless you’re planning on constructing a fort out of cardboard boxes you’ll need some basic furniture; a bed, a chair, possibly two chairs, and maybe a table.
+Before you embark on a furniture spree, however, it’s worth trying to get your mitts on some freebies.
+Ask friends and family if they have anything loitering in their garages, spare rooms, and attics that you can very kindly take off their hands.
 You’d be surprised at the amount of superfluous furniture floating around.
 It’s also worth checking out car boot sales and scouring the internet to find local residents giving away pieces for free.

 Failing that, stock up on cheap and cheerful furniture that you can decorate later to add a personal touch.
-If space is particularly tight it’s worth investing in pieces which serve more than one purpose, such as coffee tables and footstools with storage space underneath.
+If space is particularly tight it’s worth investing in pieces that serve more than one purpose, such as coffee tables and footstools with storage space underneath.
 If you have your heart set on an expensive piece of furniture and nothing else will do, don’t be afraid to haggle and seek out a discretionary discount.

 Make Old Things New

 You may have ended up with a random collection of furniture spanning several decades and sporting various garish patterns but you can still work with what you’ve got.
 Use throws, cushions, and paint to cover up any unsavory designs and make everything roughly the same color.
 If you’re keen to get creative you can even recycle clothes and jewelry to accessorize your furnishings.
 Got an old megawatt sparkly top from the 90s?
 Use the gems to spruce up a plastic storage unit or sew the fabric onto a cushion for a vintage-inspired piece.

 It’s a Space Jam